 The label on this wine changes from vintage to vintage, but always portrays variations of an image of a rose.
 Matthew Olyphant is an acclaimed artist whose works have been shown at a number of fine galleries both domestically and internationally.
 His works often portray a sense of movement.
 Steve owns Matthew’s original painting for this label – which was created using spray-paint.
 In a nod to social media communication, the label is also a hashtag.

 And Steve literally touches every bottle of wine they produce – he writes the bottle number by hand on each of the labels.

 Rather than focusing on the somewhat ubiquitous Napa Cabernet Sauvignon, Steve and Luis decided to focus on a variety they both enjoy drinking – Cabernet Franc.

 The 2014 ARNYCA Cabernet Franc was sourced from vineyards in Howell Mountain and Calistoga.
 The wine spent 22 months in French oak and is 100% varietal.
 In a blind tasting one might lean more towards this wine being a Cabernet Sauvignon.
 Lively and bright on the bouquet the youthful aromas are immediately inviting.
 Fruit forward with aromas of blackberry, boysenberry, mocha and dark chocolate.
 Generous and well layered aromatically.
 Packs an intensity of fruit but without massive tannins.
 Supple on the mouth feel from the start to the finish – lingers smoothly with dusty but very well integrated slightly chalky tannins.
 Features a richness not always associated with this variety.

-Other then a tiny bit of distribution to select Napa restaurants (Morimoto & Oenotri) limted by certain vintages, all the wines are sold direct to consumer via their mailing list.
+Other than a tiny bit of distribution to select Napa restaurants including Morimoto & Oenotri, limited by certain vintages, all the wines are sold direct to consumer via their mailing list.
 For more information visit: www.arnycacellars.com